 Under the current Stanislaus County Zoning Ordinance, emergency shelters, transitional housing and supportive housing are not specifically identified, but by practice have been considered under the definition of a residential care facility.
-Program 4-7 is proposed to amend the Zoning Ordinance within one year of adoption of the Housing Element to identify these uses separately, as well as where they are permitted.
+Programs 4-7 and 4-8 are proposed to amend the Zoning Ordinance within one year of adoption of the Housing Element to identify these uses separately, as well as where they are permitted.
 By law, transitional and supportive housing must be treated as residential uses in all residential zones and only subject to those restrictions that apply to other residential uses of the same type in the same zone.
 In addition, a zone or zones where at least one year-round emergency shelter will be allowed by right will be identified (i.e. M-Industrial), or by Use Permit, such as the H-1 (Highway Frontage) and/or C-2 (General Commercial) zones.
-There are existing lots with M-Industrial zoning that are sufficient in size (from one to several acres) with available infrastructure to support an emergency shelter in areas of the County such as South Turlock, the Beard Industrial District south of Yosemite Ave., and South Modesto.
+There are existing lots totaling over 3,300 acres with M-Industrial zoning that are sufficient in size (from one to several acres) with available infrastructure to support an emergency shelter in areas of the County such as South Turlock, the Beard Industrial District south of Yosemite Ave., and South Modesto.
+For lots of 3.5 acres or less in these areas, for example, South Turlock has 31 parcels, the Beard Industrial District has 230 parcels, and there are 56 parcels in South Modesto, at least 50% of which could accommodate an emergency shelter as a stand-alone use, or in conjunction with an existing use.
+In addition, due to the current economic downturn, there are numerous parcels larger than 3.5 acres with existing vacant industrial facilities in these same areas that, with some modification, could be converted to an emergency shelter, similar to the existing Salvation Army shelter in South Modesto.

 All of these areas are also on or near transportation routes and in proximity to cities where a variety of services are available.
 The M District allows uses such as wholesale and distribution establishments, service establishments, public and quasi-public buildings, as well as uses in commercial zones such as churches, schools, day care centers, family day care homes, hospitals, community centers and a variety of retail uses.
 Development standards permit buildings up to 75 feet in height with front yard setbacks of 15 feet.